-Additionally, at the confluence of the Clear Fork and West Fork (Panther Island Pavilion), where the urban lake will be created, TRVA held the Rocking the River event series.
-This event promotes the river as a recreational area for the community, and had an average estimate of 1,500 people attending each of the events.
-Fort Worth Fourth drew a crowd of approximately 73,000 people.
+Additionally, at the confluence of the Clear Fork and West Fork (Panther Island Pavilion), where the urban lake will be created, TRVA held Panther Island Ice, the Rocking the River event series, Fort Worth's Fourth, the Sunday Funday series, and Oktoberfest.
+The Rocking the River event series promotes the river as a recreational area for the community, and had an average estimate of 2,500 people attending each of the events.
+Fort Worth Fourth drew a crowd of approximately 62,000 people and 75,000 at Oktoberfest.

-(Johnny Cooper Band, August 8, 2013 at Rockin' the River)
+(July 24, 2014 at Rockin' the River)